 - State that you and your partner must live in separate parts of the home

-- Exclude your partner from coming within a proximity of your home
+- Exclude your partner from coming within a certain proximity of your home

 - Order your partner to leave the home or a part of it if they are refusing to do so

-Occupation orders usually last a specific length of time and are supposed to be a short-term measure.
+Occupation orders usually last a specific length of time and are intended to be a short-term measure.

 If you do not own the property and have not paid towards the cost of the property you can register what is known as your “matrimonial home rights” which says that you are still entitled to live in the property.